-Successful completion of the challenges offered by the faculty should enable every student to become an excellent teacher.
-In implementing these policies, the University maintains a close relationship with the public schools in order to familiarize students with school procedure and to prepare them for entry into the teaching profession.
+Successful completion of the Educator Preparation Program should enable every student to become an excellent teacher.
+The University maintains a close relationship with the public schools in order to familiarize students with school procedure and to prepare them for entry into the teaching profession.